bugdie4k/fmt/README.md

 Also I noticed that if you write `(format t "~@{~A~^ ~}~%" arg*)` you can write anything in place of `arg*` one by one and it will act like an echo.
-The insertion of such a form is easily automated with any good text editor (Emacs + [yasnippet](https://github.com/joaotavora/yasnippet) for example) and it proved to be quite handy.
+The insertion of such form is easily automated with any good text editor (Emacs + [yasnippet](https://github.com/joaotavora/yasnippet) for example) and it proved to be quite handy.